-3. Attendance Offenses
+3. ATTENDANCE OFFENSES

-All consequences should follow the Clayton County Comprehensive Attendance and Truancy Protocol.
-Any student who is subject to compulsory education requirements and is deemed truant as defined in this policy is subject to progressive disciplinary consequences.
-As a minimum, students and their parents or guardians shall be required to meet with school administrators and/or other designated personnel to develop and implement an attendance improvement plan.
-Parking privileges also may be revoked for attendance violations.
-When a child is absent, parents, guardians, or other persons who have control of a child enrolled in the School District must comply with District and local school guidelines and submit valid, written excuses for absences.
-Any child that is subject to compulsory attendance who, during the school calendar year, has more than five days of unexcused absences is considered truant.
-Possible consequences may also include disposition for unruly children in accordance with O.C.G.A. § 15-11-67.
+All consequences will follow the Clayton County Comprehensive Attendance and Truancy Protocol.
+Any student who is subject to compulsory education requirements and is truant as defined in this policy is subject to progressive disciplinary consequences.
+At a minimum, students and their parents or guardians shall be required to meet with school administrators and/or other designated personnel to develop and implement an attendance improvement plan.
+Parking privileges are subject to revocation for attendance violations.
+When a child is absent, parents, guardians, or other persons who have control of a child enrolled in the School District must comply with District and local school guidelines and submit validly, written excuses for absences.
+Any child subject to compulsory attendance during the school calendar year, who has missed more than ten days of school due to unexcused absences according to O.C.G.A. § 15-11-381, is considered truant.
+Possilbe consequences may also include disposition for unruly children per O.C.G.A. § 15-11-67.

-Georgia law requires that after any student accrues five (5) days of unexcused absences in a given school year, the parent, guardian, or other person who has control or charge of that child shall be in violation of O.C.G.A. § 20-2-690.1, which states the following: Any parent, guardian, or other person residing in this state who has control or charge of a child or children and who violates this code section shall be guilty of a misdemeanor and upon conviction thereof, shall be subject to a fine of not less than \$25.00 and not greater than \$100.00, or imprisonment not to exceed 30 days, community service, or any combination of such penalties, at the discretion of the court having jurisdiction.
-Each day's absence from school in violation of this part after the child's School District notifies the parent, guardian or other person who has control or charge of a child of five unexcused days of absence for a school shall constitute a separate offense.
-Schools shall notify parents when a student has accumulated three (3) and five (5) unexcused absences.
+Georgia law requires that after any student accrues five (5) days of unexcused absences in a given school year, the parent, guardian, or other person with control or charge of that child shall be in violation of O.C.G.A. § 20-2-690.1, which states the following: Any parent, guardian, or other person residing in this state who has control or charge of a child or children and who violates this code section shall be guilty of a misdemeanor and upon conviction thereof, shall be subject to a fine of not less than \$25.00 and not greater than \$100.00, imprisonment not to exceed 30 days community service, or any combination of such penalties, at the discretion of the court having jurisdiction.
+Each day's absence from school in violation of this part after the child's School District notifies the parent, guardian or other person with control or charge of a child with five unexcused days of absence from school shall constitute a separate offense.
+Schools shall notify parents when a student accumulates five (5) unexcused absences.

-- 3a Truancy: Failure to attend school as required by the Georgia Compulsory Attendance laws. - 3b Skipping class or required activity: Failure to attend class or activity or being tardy without a valid excuse. - 3c Leaving campus without permission: Leaving school grounds during the course of the regularly scheduled school day without permission of a parent and school principal or designee.
+- 3a Truancy: Failure to attend school as required by the Georgia compulsory Attendance laws. - 3b Skipping class or required activity: Failure to attend class or activity or tardiness without a valid excuse. - 3c Leaving campus without permission: Leaving school grounds during the regularly scheduled school day without permission of a parent, school principal or designee.